tarantool/queue/README.md

 # Queue API description

+A single Tarantool instance can serve any number of queues, along with any other database work necessary.

+A single properly configured Tarantool/Box space can store any number of queues.
+Multiple spaces can be used as well - for partitioning or logical separation reasons.

-Tarantool/Queues support task priority.
+Queues support task priority.
 Priority value lays in the range [0, 255], with default value being 127.
 A higher value means higher priority, lower value - lower priority.
-A single properly configured Tarantool/Box space can store any number of queues.

 Each queue has one (currently) associated *fiber* taking care of it.
 The fiber is started upon first access to the queue.
 The job of the fiber is to monitor orphaned tasks, as well as prune and clean the queue from obsolete tasks.

 To configure a space supporting queues, use the following parameters: